Weak limits for exploratory plots in the analysis of extremes: Limit results for the QQ plots

 where $B(t)$ is a Brownian Bridge on $[0,1]$ restricted to $(0,1]$. \end{Theorem}

 \begin{Remark} The set $ \mathcal{QN}_{ n}$ is a suitably normalized version of the QQ plot which allows us to obtain a weak limit.
 It is important to observe that the format in which we have expressed the result is not standard in the literature as far as weak limits of random variables or functions are concerned.
 Usual weak limit results will only consider the normalized difference of the random variable from its mean or its limit in probability.
 In our setting it is imperative to state the result in the form which we have used.
-We look at the plot as the probability limit perturbed by the normalized deviation around it; i.e., we shift the normalized differences so that we can obtain the distribution of the deviation of the observed points of the QQ plot from its mean position.
+We look at the plot as the probability limit perturbed by the normalized deviation around it; that is, we shift the normalized differences so that we can obtain the distribution of the deviation of the observed points of the QQ plot from its mean position.
 If we do not make this shift, the weak limit will always hover around the $ y$-axis and will not give the deviation from the actual point in the plot. \end{Remark}

-\begin{Remark} We have assumed Condition $R$ in order to prove the a weak limit for the QQ plots.
-Without this assumption we can show the convergence of tail empirical measure with unknown centering $\frac{ n}{k } \bar F(b(n/k)y^{ -\xi})$ as in \eqref{eq:tailconvthm9.1} but we wish the centering to be $y$ here.
+\begin{Remark} We have used Assumption~\ref{assmpQQ} in order to prove a weak limit for the QQ plots.
+Without this assumption we can show the convergence of tail empirical measure with unknown centering $\frac{ n}{k } \bar F(b(n/k)y^{ -\xi})$ as in \eqref{eqtailconvthm91}, but we wish the centering to be $y$ here.
 To achieve this

-should exist and have a finite limit which we assume to be $ 0$ without loss of any generality.
-The same theorem can be proved by replacing Condition $R$ with the stronger condition of \emph{second order regular variation} \cite{dehaan:ferreira:2006,dehaan:stadtmueller:1996,dehaan:peng:1998}.
-Neither condition $R$ nor the second order RV condition are easy to check in practice, albeit we resort to assuming them in order to obtain distributional limits.
+should exist and have a finite value which we assume to be $ 0$ without loss of any generality.
+The same theorem can be proved by replacing Assumption~\ref{assmpQQ} with the stronger condition of \textit{second order regular variation}; see de~Haan and Ferreira~\cite{dehaanferreira2006}, de~Haan and Stadtmueller~\cite{dehaanstadtmueller1996}, de~Haan and Peng~\cite{dehaanpeng1998}.
+Neither Assumption~\ref{assmpQQ} nor the second order RV condition is easy to check in practice, albeit we resort to assuming them in order to obtain distributional limits.

 \end{Remark}